openshift/openshift-pep/README.md

 PEPs are currently created out of Architecture Board topics.
 Topics are brought up in the Arch Board discussions due to input from developers, users, customers, project managers, competitors, and the community.
 Topics which require significant change are discussed until a general approach is agreed on.
 With agreement on that approach in hand, a PEP Author will draft a PEP in the correct format and add it to this repository.

 The PEP will be in the "draft" status, indicating it is suitable for general discussion.
-The Author will communicate the PEP via either the internal mailing lists (for sensitive topics) or via the public dev@lists.openshift.redhat.com list.
+The Author will communicate the PEP via either the libra-devel@redhat.com and libra-list@redhat.com internal mailing lists (for sensitive topics) or via the public dev@lists.openshift.redhat.com list.
 When posting to the public list the full contents of the PEP should be included, without links.
 When sending this email, be sure to include the title and the following prefix in the subject line:

     [openshift-pep] Draft PEP <number> <title>